 Database and table names.
 In NDB 7.6 and earlier, when using the

-NDBdatabases and tables may now use up to 64 bytes, as with other MySQL database and table names.
+NDBdatabases and tables may now use up to 64 characters, as with other MySQL database and table names.

 IPv6 support.
 Prior to NDB 8.0.22, it was necessary for all network addresses used for connections between nodes within an NDB Cluster to use or to be resolvable to IPv4 addresses.
 Beginning with NDB 8.0.22,